 - Financial dependency: The victim might be dependent on the abuser for finances and that makes it difficult to leave the relationship.

-- Fear of consequences: The abuser threatens of grave consequences such as hurting the family members and children or tarnishing the image of the victim.
+- Fear of consequences: The abuser threatens grave consequences such as hurting the family members and children or tarnishing the image of the victim.

 - Children are an impediment: Separation of any sort becomes difficult when children are involved.
-The victim might not be in a position to support the children financially, or feel guilty of separating the children from their parent.
+The victim might not be in a position to support the children financially, or feel guilty of separating the children from their parents.
 It could also be that the children are too young.

-- Feels abuse is normal: The person feels that being abused is normal as they might have themselves grown up in an environment where one their parents abused the other.
+- Feeling abuse is normal: The person feels that being abused is normal as they might have themselves grown up in an environment where one their parents abused the other.
 With limited emotional skills, children do get confusing and mixed messages, and they are likely to carry the confusion to their adulthood.
 They might end up choosing someone who repeats the complicated emotional dynamics.

 - Feels responsible for the partner: When the abused is financially dependent on the victim, the latter may not want to leave the former without support.
 In some cases, the victim feels responsible for the abuser’s behavior.

-- Inability to let go: Many EARs start off on a good note with a lot of love and understanding, and then evolves into abuse.
+- Inability to let go: Many EARs start off on a good note with a lot of love and understanding, and then evolve into abuse.
 This leads the abused person into disbelief and they deny the abuse at face value.